Category

 Pre-trained models for every data size

-If, for example, text documents are to be read in for sentiment analysis using speech recognition AI, there is no need to train complex NLP models using manually digitized texts.
-Instead, freely available modules such as Azure Cognitive Services, which already have their own vocabulary, can be integrated into the workflow.
-However, pre-trained models are also useful if large amounts of data are already available, as time and data can be used efficiently for the further development of the specific use case instead of starting from scratch.
+For example, if text documents are to be read in using speech recognition AI for sentiment analysis, there is no need to train extra complex NLP models using texts digitized by hand.
+Instead, freely available modules such as Azure Cognitive Services can be built into the workflow, which already have their own vocabulary.
+But even when larger amounts of data are already available, pre-trained models are useful because — instead of starting from scratch — time and data can be used efficiently to further develop the specific use case.

 From MVP to production in just a few clicks

-If a promising product is created at the end of cloud-based data science MVP development, integration into the operational business is much easier than with local development.
-Thanks to development in the cloud, there is no need for a complex move from the development to the production environment and data pipelines do not need to be adapted.
-Services such as AzureML have been developed in such a way that MLOps can be implemented with the least possible effort.
-This means that the interface between machine learning (ML) on the one hand and operations (Ops) on the other is optimally integrated through functions such as automatic deployment pipelines, version control and extended monitoring.
+Is at the end of cloud-based Data Science MVP Development A promising product, integration into operational business is significantly easier than with local development.
+Thanks to development in the cloud, there is no need for a complex move from the development environment to the production environment and data pipelines do not have to be adapted.
+Services such as AzureML are designed so that MLOps can be done with the least possible effort.
+This means that the interface between machine learning (ML) on the one hand and operational business (ops) on the other is optimally integrated through features such as automated deployment pipelines, version control, and advanced monitoring.

-This not only makes the work of data scientists easier, but also enables the algorithm/model to be used reliably.
-Decision-makers in the company can therefore rely on the insights gained at an early stage of development in their day-to-day decision-making - thanks to machine learning and data science in the cloud.
+This not only makes the work of data scientists easier, but also enables reliable use of the algorithm/model.
+Decision-makers in companies can therefore rely on the knowledge gained at an early stage of development when making decisions in everyday life — thanks to machine learning and data science in the cloud.

 Stay up to date with our monthly newsletter.
 All new white papers, blog articles and information included.